How to Create an EHR System

 Without all the necessary documents it is forbidden to distribute the EHR software.

 One more important decision to make is what type of storage to use: on-premise or cloud.
 To make the choice simpler, here are the most notable benefits each type provides:

 If the choice is still hard, there is also an option to unite both storages in a hybrid solution.
 An on-premise server will allow accessing heavy data quickly while the cloud will be helpful for data backup and recovery.

 The last thing we would like to mention here is the importance of finding an appropriate software development company to become your reliable partner in building an EHR system.
-We recommend going with the company that already has relevant expertise and experience in the sphere.
+We recommend going with the custom hospital software development company that already has relevant expertise and experience in the sphere.
 SCAND has already created a number of EHR systems for a variety of customers, here is a sample of one of them.